 Kenneth Boroson Architects was contracted by the new owners to determine the feasibility of converting part of the property to mixed-use residential/retail.
-Our study determined the 6.6-acre property would accommodate a low-rise apartment building with ground-floor retail/office/commercial space.
+Our study determined the 6.6-acre site would accommodate a low-rise apartment building with ground-floor retail/office/commercial space.

 The storefronts will benefit from the parcel’s location near the busy intersection of Boston Post Road (Route 1) and Racebrook Road, while the apartments will be set back on the property, abutting existing residences.

-An existing bank, located on the same site, will be renovated in a subsequent phase.
+An existing bank located on the same site will be renovated in a subsequent phase.

 103,357 sf building on 6.6-acre site